 - Rhode Island

-Medicare beneficiaries who are enrolled in certain Medigap plans also don’t have to pay excess charges to a non-participating provider because their plan will cover the charges.
+Medicare beneficiaries who are enrolled in specific Medigap plans also don’t have to pay excess charges to a non-participating provider because their plan will cover the charges.

-If your older adult is getting certain wheeled equipment, they’ll want to get an evaluation from the supplier’s Assistive Technology Professional (ATP) – someone who specializes in wheeled mobility equipment and seating products.
+Suppose an older adult is getting specific wheeled equipment.
+In that case, they’ll want to get an evaluation from the supplier’s Assistive Technology Professional (ATP) – someone who specializes in wheeled mobility equipment and seating products.

-An ATP knows the qualifications that must be met in order for Medicare to approve the equipment and can make appropriate recommendations.
+An ATP knows the qualifications that must be met for Medicare to approve the equipment and can make appropriate recommendations.

-If your older adult doesn’t need a wheeled mobility device or seating product, then it’s fine to work with a supplier that doesn’t have an ATP.
+If an older adult doesn’t need a wheeled mobility device or seating product, then it’s fine to work with a supplier that doesn’t have an ATP.

-If you are not sure where to start when finding the right DME supplier, ask your older adult’s doctor.
+If you are not sure where to start when choosing a DME supplier, ask your loved one’s doctor.

-Since their doctor must prescribe the durable medical equipment in the first place, ask if they have any recommendations for DME suppliers as they’re writing out the prescription.
+Since their doctor must prescribe the durable medical equipment in the first place, ask if they have any recommendations for DME suppliers as they write the prescription.

 Recommended for you: